 - Christmas Mega Bundle Sampler by Teachers Pay Teachers (I just printed from the free sampler of activities but you can purchase the entire collection of Christmas activities)

-I hope everyone has a great St. Nicholas if you celebrate.
+I hope everyone has a great month of December!
 I’ll be back soon with the “Third Day of a Handmade Holiday”!